 This aluminum-free deodorant not only keeps odor under wraps, it soothes underarms while delivering a delicious almond scent in the process.

-Designed with a fresh eucalyptus scent, Nécessaire’s aluminum-free deodorant uses a series of safe acids (like lactic and mandelic) and minerals (like silica and kaolin clay) to keep body odor under control.
+Designed with a fresh eucalyptus scent, Nécessaire’s aluminum-free deodorant uses a series of safe acids (like lactic and mandelic) and minerals (like silica and kaolin clay) meant to keep body odor under control.

 The coolest part about this aluminum-free deodorant is that it comes with the option to create a custom scent based on a quick questionnaire.
 Prefer to pick a pre-made scent?
 Choose from a variety of classic and seasonal scents.